PSMFC-AKFIN/accessing-data/README.md

     passes click OK.
 If not please note error and contact staff to figure out the error

+### Connecting through SQL developer

+SQL developer is an interface for querying databases.
+Contact the AFSC helpdesk for installation if not already installed.
+I use SQL developer to see what tables are available, examine table structure, run quick one-off queries, and develop more complex SQL queries before embedding them into R scripts.

 <figure>
 <img src="img/sql_developer_new_connection.png"
 alt="The first time you connect you will have to specify some details, but you can save the connection so subsequent logins will only require your password." />